-- The wreck of the transport Charlotte on 20 September 1854, described in the London Times.
+- The wreck of the transport Charlotte on 20 September 1854, described in The Times newspaper.
 Lieutenant Henry George Simpson was carried as a supernumerary on the books of HMS Hydra - in which William Loney was also serving - whilst performing surveying service on the South African coast.
 When Hydra herself was snug at her moorings in Simons Bay Simpson was involved in the greatest maritime disaster to strike Algoa Bay.

 - J. Tuckers drawing of HMS Emerald in a gale of wind in the North Atlantic Oct.
 1861.

 - The 1871 solar eclipse expedition, described in the Illustrated London News.
 HMS Glasgow, in which William Loney was serving, conveyed members of the expedition from Galle, Ceylon, to the observing site near Baypore, on the west coast of India.